 From beyond the counter, Youssef hauled a few sheets of raw leather in very exotic colors.
 We were supposed to choose each a color of our future leather slippers.
 Hard choice...
 Saffron yellow, turquoise, lilac move, red brown, purple, shiny black were just a few of the options on dispaly.
 I finally decided for coffee brown while Leila, my enthusiast colleague, went for a sort of reddish brown.

 Before making our choice, the master craftsman pointed out that traditionally men in Morocco wear yellow or black whereas Moroccan women have a choice of any colour and quite a few are embroidered.
-Tourism drove up considerably the demand and nowadays one can spot in the souks of the red city blue- jean babouches or zebra print babouches.
+Tourism drove up considerably the demand as well as the fabric type and so nowadays one can spot in the souks of the red city anything from blue- jean or zebra print babouches.
 Don't trick yourself in believing that a Moroccan would ever wear such deviations from the norm… It was time to get our hands to work !
 We took possession of the pattern and proceeded to draw the shape of it on the leather sheet we had each selected.